-Purbeck limestone which is more commonly known as “Purbeck Stone” has been used in construction locally since the earliest quarries in the area.
+Purbeck limestone, more commonly known as “Purbeck Stone”, has been used in construction locally since the earliest quarries in the area.

-The first quarries were shallow open cast workings but once the available stone was removed the quarrymen began to access the stone using shafts which went up to 125ft (38m) underground.
-The oldest of these underground workings date from around 1650.
+The first quarries were shallow open-cast workings, but once the available stone was removed, the quarrymen began to access the stone using shafts which went up to 125ft (38m) underground.
+The oldest of these underground workings dates from around 1650.

 Quarrying in the Isle of Purbeck reached its peak in the 18th and 19th centuries.
-The stone was transported via ships and the larger quarries were located on the coast where the stone could be lowered into waiting ships using a “whim” which is a type of wooden crane.
+The stone was transported via ships, and the larger quarries were located on the coast where the stone could be lowered into waiting for ships using a “whim”, which is a type of wooden crane.

-Along the coast between Swanage and Kimmeridge there are a number of coastal quarry workings including Tilly Whim at Durlston, Dancing Ledge which is now popular with climbers and Winspit near Worth Matravers.
+Along the coast between Swanage and Kimmeridge, there are several coastal quarry workings, including Tilly Whim at Durlston, Dancing Ledge, which is now popular with climbers and Winspit near Worth Matravers.

-There are a number of abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.
+There are several abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.